 It is estimated that 75% of all antibiotics used globally given to farmed animals.
 They are given to stressed animals as a band-aid to stop them from getting sick due to the conditions they are kept in, rather than fixing the issues that lead to illnesses in the first place.
 This can contribute to the rapid rise and spread of bacteria known as ‘superbugs’, which are resistant to medicines used to fight life-threatening diseases in humans.

 It is not widely recognised that factory farming also significantly contributes to climate change.
 Cows and sheep belch methane, a powerful greenhouse gas.
 Greenhouse gases are also emitted from animal manure and transport, and from deforestation for grazing and to produce feed for factory-farmed animals.
-It is time we put an end to this cruel practice and transition to a high-welfare food system that is sustainable and will have fewer negative impacts on animals, human health, and the environment.

 At World Animal Protection, we work tirelessly to ensure farmed animals live good lives by transforming the global food system and attitudes towards farm animal welfare.

 Thanks to your support, we’ve joined hands with New Zealand’s leading animal advocacy groups to demand an independent...

 Advocates for animals took to the streets outside popular KFC stores in Auckland and across the globe to...

 Join thousands of animal lovers fighting to protect wildlife and give farmed animals good lives.
 Sign up now to receive emails with all the ways you can help.Sign up